theneilmeister/boilerplate-webpack/README.md

 # Usage

-	- npm start
+	- npm start 		to start web-dev-server, then open a browser to http://localhost:8080
-	- npm build
+	- npm build 		for production
-	- Then open a browser to http://localhost:8080
+	- npm run profile 	to generate states.json